 - Improves the quality and quantity of groundwater

 - Does not require a filtration system for landscape irrigation

-- If not installed correctly, may attract mosquitoes and other waterborne illnesses.
+- If not installed correctly, it may attract mosquitoes and other waterborne diseases.

 - One of the significant drawbacks of the rainwater harvesting system is storage limits

 To know more about Rainwater Harvesting and other Biology related concepts@ BYJU’S Biology